flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/ground.md

     - Aft Bulk Loose

 ### GSX Integration

+!!! danger ""
+    This feature is only available in experimental

 !!! warning ""
     You must enable [Payload Sync](settings.md#3rd-party-options) in order for this to function.